Kurdistan Region Parliament: Landmark legislation passed by the Kurdistan National Assembly

-In the current parliament elected on 30 January 2005, one member is independent and the others represent 14 different political parties, including Turkmen, Assyrian parties.
-Three members of the KNA are Yezidis belonging to different political parties.
+in the current parliament, elected on 30 January 2005, include one independent member and the others represent 14 different political parties, including Turkmen, Assyrian parties.
+Three members of the KNA are Yezidis, who belong to different political parties.

 [1] The formula for the allocation of seats is based on a first calculation using a simple quota (Hare quota), and subsequent calculations using the largest remainders.

 [2] These powers are granted in the federal constitution of Iraq, articles 114, 115, 117, 120, 121, 126 and 141.